 An example will better help us to understand this concept of MTM.
 Suppose an investor buys 100 shares of company A at $10 each.
 His total investment would be $1,000.

 At the end of the first day, the value of shares goes down to $9.
 So, the value of the investment would adjust to MTM and thus will be $900 (loss of $100).

 Now, at the end of day 2, suppose the share price rises to $12.
 The value of the investment now will be $1,200 (a gain of $300 for the day, but the net gain of $200 on the original investment).

 At the end of day 3, suppose the share price goes back again to $10.
-Now, the value of the investment would be $1,000 (loss of $200, but no net loss or gain on the original investment).
+Now, the investment value would be $1,000 (a loss of $200, but no net loss or gain on the original investment).

 Mark to Market – Not Always Good